dpater1986/joomla_template/README.md

-# joomla_template
-Standaard Joomla template
+This is My Simple Joomla Template!